-- The success of the current plan in achieving its goal is assessed by measuring DEWNR's performance against the performance indicators in the plan. - 27.2 A review of the plan commences by November 2021. - 27.3 A report on the results of the plan review is submitted to the Commonwealth and is placed on the Kangaroo Conservation and Management web page.
+- 29.1 The success of the current plan in achieving its goal is self-assessed by DEW, measuring the department's performance against the performance indicators in the plan. - 29.2 DEW will commence a review of the plan by November 2023.

+29.3 DEW submits a report on the results of the review to the Commonwealth for their information and is published on the Kangaroo Conservation and Management web page.
 The report should summarise the results of the final review including an explanation of any proposed changes to the plan.
-It should also include an assessment of DEWNR performance against the performance indicators.
-The report should be submitted to the Commonwealth by 31 October 2022.
+It should also include an assessment of DEW performance against the performance indicators.
+The report should be submitted to the Commonwealth by 31 October 2024.